ubccpsc/310/docs/26w1/project/d2-make-it-testable.md

 turns each one into coordinates by calling an external geocoding service.
 Coordinates matter: they are what makes it possible to ask how far apart two buildings are.

-The inherited suite — all **12,187 lines of it** — does exercise that path.
+The inherited suite — all **12,146 lines of it** — does exercise that path.
 Several tests upload a facilities dataset, and geocoding runs every time.
 So it is covered, in the sense that somebody would notice if it stopped working entirely.

 What it has no test for is anything *specific*.
 Not one test isolates geocoding from the zip handling and HTML parsing around it, and not one test verifies what happens when geocoding **fails** — even though that behaviour was explicitly required.
 That second gap is where you're going to start.

+## Warm-up — one more place campus needed to go

+D1 asked you to make `campus` appear in three responses: the buildings list, a single building, and the body returned when a building is deleted.
+That was the whole requirement but it wasn't the whole system.

+`POST /api/v2/search` can filter and return building-derived fields too, and right now `campus` isn't one of them.
+Nothing in D1 told you that, because it wasn't part of D1.
+It's part of this deliverable, and it's the same kind of gap D1 already showed you can exist without anything flagging it.

+**Time-boxed to 30 minutes.** Make `campus` searchable.
+Land it as its own pull request, separate from everything else below — small and self-contained enough that a reviewer could check it in isolation.

 ## Step 1 — Try to verify a requirement